kelsiesmurphy/pocketlint/readme.md

   ```
 Note: To stop the server enter ctrl + c in your Terminal

-	> blockquoteImportant: To get the Stripe functionality working, you must have a Stripe account and set up the API key yourself to run locally in the test environment.
-For this project, I did not save the API key in a .env file as [this is insecure in a React application](https://create-react-app.dev/docs/adding-custom-environment-variables/), and I also did not save it in the database.
-When running locally, I created a secret.js file in the client directory, with the following code:
+	> Important: To get the Stripe functionality working, you must have a Stripe account and set up the API key yourself to run locally in the test environment.
+	> For this project, I did not save the API key in a .env file as [this is insecure in a React application](https://create-react-app.dev/docs/adding-custom-environment-variables/), and I also did not save it in the database.
+	> When running locally, I created a secret.js file in the client directory, with the following code:
   ```sh
   const secret = 'YOUR-STRIPE-PK-TEST-KEY-HERE'

   export default secret
   ```
-	> blockquoteIf you have another way to handle this more effectively, I would be eager to learn about it.
-In future, I intend to enhance the security and functionality of the payments, perhaps with a checkout feature.
+	> If you have another way to handle this more effectively, I would be eager to learn about it.
+	> In future, I intend to enhance the security and functionality of the payments, perhaps with a checkout feature.

 <!-- CONTACT -->
 ## Contact